JankyCS/fridge-recipes/README.md

 # Welcome to Fridge Recipes!
-EDIT: The api used to fetch recipes (Recipe Puppy) is currently down.
-Sorry for any inconvenience!

 Fridge recipes is a modern day fridge-management, recipe-discovery tool to help users get inspired in the kitchen.
 Try it out [here](https://arcane-beach-51469.herokuapp.com)!

 ## How To Use